| Home Earth

 Information about the advanced technical college, Pointe-Noire (in French).

 International Network for Higher Education in Africa - Congo

 BCTF is dedicated to the conservation of wildlife populations threatened by commercial hunting of wildlife for sale as meat.

 Central African Regional Program for the Environment - CARPE

 CARPE is a long-term initiative by USAID to address the issues of deforestation and biodiversity loss in the Congo Basin forest zone.

-Conservation and development of the Forest Ecosystems of Central Africa, the European Union's commitment to a sustainable exploitation of natural resources.
+Information about the conservation and development of the Forest Ecosystems of Central Africa, the European Union's commitment to a sustainable exploitation of natural resources.
+(PDF)

 Outpost: Congo Trek